Egypt curfew scaled back as Mursi seeks end to bloodshed

 Mursi, speaking in Berlin before hurrying home to deal with the crisis, called for dialogue with opponents but would not commit to their demand that he first agree to include them in a unity government.

-He sidestepped a question about a possible unity government, saying the next cabinet would be formed after parliamentary elections in April.
+Asked about that proposal, he said the next government would be formed after parliamentary elections in April.

 Egypt was on its way to becoming "a civilian state that is not a military state or a theocratic state", Mursi said.